 DON'T define their experiences for them.
 Many survivors shy away from such words like "rape, "violence," or "stalking" because these words carry a lot of stigma and fear.
 Use the same words that the student is using.

 Recognize that there are limits to the level of support you can provide.
 You may be able to offer extensions on a deadline or allow a student to take time off from a work schedule, but you are not expected nor should you be their sole source of support.
 Trained confidential advocates on campus can ensure that a student is well-resourced.
 You can connect a student with an advocate by calling The Line at 773-494-3810.

 Let the student decide when to tell other people in their life.
 If the student's performance comes up in other contexts, provide the minimum information needed to support the student.
 Allow the student to approach you about further assistance rather than continuously checking in on them.

 You can also reach out to the Title IX Deputy Coordinator in the Dean of Students Office.
-The Deputy Title IX Coordinator receives all Maxient reports that deal with sexual assault, dating/domestic violence, and stalking.
+The Deputy Title IX Coordinator receives all Maxient reports that deal with sexual misconduct.